A nonprofit organization dedicated to breeding and training guide dogs to assist the blind and visually impaired

 To help media understand the impact Guiding Eyes was making across the U.S., we showcased the stories of blind golfers who were competing in the annual tournament.

 Leveraging the celebrity appeal of NFL player Eli Manning, we drew media out onto the course to meet the players, the puppies and learn more about this vital cause.

 To showcase the lifelong impact Guiding Eyes pups have on their humans, we spotlighted the Healing Autism program showing how therapy dogs were allowing children to become more independent and improve their quality of life.

-We grew a project-based relationship for the 2009 Golf Classic into a 7-year relationship promoting all aspects of the organization.
+We grew a project-based assignment into a 7-year relationship promoting all aspects of the organization.

-Our 2014-2015 campaign alone generated 550 media placements with media impressions exceeding one billion.
+550 media placements were generated in a single year with media impressions exceeding one billion.